samuelspagl/alfred_ffmpeg/README.md

 A small Alfred Workflow for the ffmpeg library.
 You will need the ffmpeg library downloaded and installed. [ffmpeg Git-Repo](https://github.com/FFmpeg/FFmpeg)

+It's my first try here on Git :D so just hmu if you have suggestions, or if i did something wrong :D Greetings ;) Sam

 ## Audiotools

 You can use some Audiotools to convert, and do other stuff with the audio!